openstack-archive/fuel-docs/pages/production-considerations/0015-sizing-hardware.rst

 Don't forget that you will also need drive space for the node itself, and don't forget to order the correct backplane that supports the drive configuration that meets your needs.
-Using our example specifications and assuming that speed it critical, a single server would need 18 drives, most likely 2.5" 15,000RPM 146GB SAS drives.
+Using our example specifications and assuming that speed it critical, a single server would need 18 drives, most likely 2.5" 15,000 RPM 146 GB SAS drives.

 Throughput
 ++++++++++